Second Skin Audio: Luxury Liner Roll

 - Made in the USA

 - Luxury Liner MLV Roll should be used in combination with a decoupling product for best results.
 For vehicle applications, we'd recommend OverKill Pro (closed cell foam) or Heat Wave Pro (jute and foil blanket).
-In residential applications, the MLV noise barrier should be used in combination with your choice of insulation.
+In residential applications, the MLV noise barrier should be used in combination with drywall and spray foam insulation.

 - Cut with a sharp utility knife or upholstery scissors